 - Rotor and base markings align in moment of ignition and are hence timing markings. - Take the spark plugs out and bring the piston into ignition position.
-Please refer to stock manual if you do not have the stock manual you can try 1.8mm BTDC (before top dead center). - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
-Check that it may move freely above the stator base. - Please do bear in mind hat the Yamaha turns clockwise.
-So you have to turn the rotor Anti-clockwise for reaching the ignition point after you had TDC. - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+See stock manual for the correct value (approx. 2.1 mm before top dead center). - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
+Check that it may move freely above the stator base. - Please do bear in mind hat the Yamaha turns anti-clockwise.
+So you have to turn the rotor clockwise for reaching the ignition point after you had TDC. - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
 In that position fasten the rotor carefully with the new rotor screw supplied. - Take care not to change the crank's (ignition) position.
-Otherwise you have to redo this procedure. - The works at the engine are finished.
+Otherwise you have to redo this procedure.

+The works at the engine are finished.
 Screw the spark plugs in again.

-- You will now have to fasten the ignition coil and the regulator to the frame of the motorcycle.
+You will now have to fasten the ignition coil and the regulator to the frame of the motorcycle: